Dylan-Qin/dylan-qin.github.io/_pages/about.md

 # 🔥 News

+- *2025.05*: &nbsp;🎉🎉 Our new survey paper on Value Alignment in Agentic AI Systems is out on [arXiv](https://arxiv.org/abs/2506.09656)!
+Check it out here.
 - *2025.05*: &nbsp;🎉🎉 Three paper have been accepted by SIGKDD-2025.
 Congrats to all the collaborators!
 - *2025.05*: &nbsp;🎉🎉 Our survey paper on AI Techniques for Talent Analytics has been accepted by PIEEE.
 Congrats to all the collaborators!
 - *2025.04*: &nbsp;🎉🎉 One paper has been accepted by Big Data Mining and Analytics.
 Congrats to all the collaborators!